 PeerStreet offers debt investments in real estate loans, primarily for residential properties.
 Investors can select individual loans to invest in, or use PeerStreet’s automatic investing feature to fund loans meeting their criteria as they become available.
-Returns vary from 6-12%, and as of May 2017 PeerStreet reports more than $300M in loans funded with no losses to investors.
+Returns vary from 6-9%, and as of March 2019, PeerStreet reports $2B in platform transactions, $1B+ in assets under management, and four years of no net losses (there have been defaults and foreclosures).
 Notably they share full details of all past loans with customers, a strong model of transparency in the industry.
-With strong venture backing from Andreesen-Horowitz and an ex-Googler among the co-founders, PeerStreet is a solid choice among crowdfunded Reg D real estate investment platforms, especially for investors with some prior experience in real estate.
+With venture backing from Andreesen-Horowitz and an ex-Googler among the co-founders, PeerStreet is a solid choice among crowdfunded Reg D real estate investment platforms, especially for investors with some prior experience in real estate.

 - Website: https://www.peerstreet.com

 - Sectors: Commercial Real Estate, Industrial Real Estate, and Residential Real Estate

 - Strong dealflow of available investments

 - Automatic investing feature allows for easy diversification into a large number of loans